 What is Romanesco?

 Your first glimpse of this strange vegetable will have you wondering, what is romanesco?
 The neon green color is unearthly and the entire head is spiked unevenly.
-What at first appears to be from Mars, is a member of the cole family, which includes cabbage, broccoli and other cool season vegetables.
+What at first appears to be from Mars, is actually a member of the cole family, which includes cabbage, broccoli, and other cool-season vegetables.

-They grow much like cauliflower off of thick stalks with wide rough leaves.
-The central head gets large, and the entire plant can span two feet in diameter.
+Romanesco grows much like cauliflower, with thick stalks and wide, rough leaves.
+The central head gets large and the entire plant can span 2 feet (61 cm.) in diameter.
 Leave a large space for growing romanesco broccoli, as it is not only wide but needs plenty of nutrients to grow the huge heads.
-The plant is hardy in United States Department of Agriculture zones 3 to 10 and can grow well into fall in temperate areas.
+The plant is hardy in USDA growing zones 3 to 10 and can grow well into fall in temperate areas.

 How to Grow Romanesco

 Young romanesco broccoli care must include regular watering and weeding around the seedling to prevent competitive weeds.
-Set plants at least two feet apart in rows spaced 3 feet from each other
+Set plants at least 2 feet (61 cm.) apart in rows spaced 3 feet (1 m.) from each other

 Romanesco Broccoli Care

-Side dress the plants with manure and fertilize them with a water soluble fertilizer, twice during the heading period.
-Cut the heads off when they are the size you desire and store in a cool dry place.
+Side dress the plants with manure and fertilize them with a water-soluble fertilizer, twice during the heading period.
+Cut the heads off when they are the size you desire and store them in a cool dry place.